Virtual Environments

 In addition to the commands included above, a few other commonly used conda commands include:

-• conda list lists all packages in the current environment
+• python -m pip list lists all packages in the current environment

 6 Getting help